About

 The ELTE Minority Policy Programme is an international two-year postgraduate MA programme, which was established in 1993.
 The ELTE MSP is a special (English-language) interdisciplinary educational programme that aims to create an international community of students and lecturers.
 A core strength of the programme lies in a coordinated approach whereby theory, applied research, and intervention skills are joined together to provide a unique academic opportunity and a ‘training-ground’ for future minority policy experts.
 Extra-curricular activities have been designed to place students on various internships where they become acquainted with real-life minority situations, to offer field trips to various countries in and around the Central European and Balkan regions, and to introduce students to an active research culture in a supportive environment.

-This program is recommended to applicants who wish to deal with minority issues and ethnic diversity.
+This programme is recommended to applicants who wish to deal with minority issues and ethnic diversity.

 Strengths of the programme